 This homemade minestrone soup takes just 10 ingredients and 10 minutes to prep.
 Here’s how we make it:

 - Prep ingredients.
 Dice onion, celery, carrots, and zucchini.
 Mince garlic.
+Drain beans and rinse.

 TIP: Mirepoix is the aromatic base (usually a mix of onion, celery, and carrots) which helps give soups, stews, and other dishes flavor.
 You can easily dice your own, but many stores also carry a pre-cut and prepped version which you can also definitely use if you’re looking for a kitchen shortcut.